Demonstrator removal webinar Q&A

 If you are enforcing a CPO, do you need any other court order to take action?

-No, but if you want an HCEO to enforce the CPO (compulsory possession order), we will need a warrant from that section’s authority commanding me to enforce the CPO.
+No, but if you want an HCEO to enforce the CPO (compulsory possession order), we will need a warrant from that section’s authority commanding us to enforce the CPO.

-What is your response to a squatter who says he has a fundamental human right to housing, with freedom from forced eviction and that you’re breaching his human rights by evicting him?
+What is your response to a squatter who says they have a fundamental human right to housing, with freedom from forced eviction and that you’re breaching their human rights by evicting them?

 We would enter into a dialogue with the person, because you should never dismiss a comment.
 Our position would be along the lines of: “The land owner also has the right to peaceful enjoyment of their land.
 We have entered into negotiation before we asked you to leave.
 You’ve been told why you’ve been asked to leave and should you not leave, then we will take action.
 You have 15 minutes to pick up your stuff and leave.
 If you sit down, you’ll be carried out.”